pthom/immvision/README.md

 Step 3: Add some calls to `ImmVision::ImmDebug` in your program

-`ImmVision::ImmDebug` is non blocking on the client side (all it does is to save a file in the temporary directory).
+`ImmVision::ImmDebug` is non-blocking on the client side (all it does is to save a file in the temporary directory).

 You can then run `immdebug_viewer` by calling `ImmVision::LaunchImmDebugViewer` (if you copied it into your PATH), otherwise you can launch it manually.